PicPay/trabalhe-conosco-backend-dev/README.md

 ## How to make requests to the server?

-Send a `POST` to `http://localhost:8080/user/search` with a similar JSON payload:
+Send a `POST` to `http://localhost:8080/user/search` with a JSON payload:

 ```js
 {